vchawla3/P2P/README.md

 ### Assumptions
 * System runs java8
-* The 'title' of RFC's will also be their file name where they are stored
+* The filename of RFC's will be in the format rfc[RFC Number].txt
-* RFC's may have the same RFC Number, but different titles/filenames on the various clients
+* The client will have to manually 'ADD' their rfcs to the server when they first start the program
+* RFC text files are in the same directory as the client

 ### ToDO